 Employees who are considered having non-exempt status according to the guidelines contained in the Fair Labor Standards Act may be paid compensatory leave earned.
-Employees may accumulate up to 360 hours of compensatory leave and any amounts exceeding that are paid to the employee at each year-end.
-Upon termination or transfer, an employee will be paid for compensatory leave earned based on the employee's hourly rate of pay at termination or transfer.
+Upon termination or transfer, an employee will be paid for any time and one-half compensatory leave earned and may or may not be paid for any straight hour compensatory leave earned.
+Compensation paid will be based on the employee's hourly rate of pay at termination or transfer.